bi-labor/Hadoop/README.md

 **Note:** There will be errors with the SQL insert because we did not escape the apostrophe and quotation mark characters.
 This is not a problem now.
 Can be easily solved with ReplaceText.

+**Warning:** If there was any further issue during the execution and you have to rerun it, please note that in the GetFile processor, the Keep Source File setting is false by default.
+So you have to wget the movies.dat again into the movies folder.
+Or set this property to true.

 Through the flow, we can track what happens to our file.
 Each processor prints to the interface how many records were received and passed on.
 This is most spectacular in splittext where 1 FlowFile goes in and 3884 comes out.
 If we look at the movies.dat file, it had just that many lines, so we can be sure that SplitText worked well.

 *Check:* Place 1 screenshot in the report of the created flow  and 1 screenshot in the report of the MySQL window about the records appeared (select * from movies; 3426 lines).
 Transferring the data can take up to 30-60 seconds, let's wait for the end!